 Some Natural ADHD Remedies for Crappy Sleepers

-When other people are winding down and feeling sleepy, we ADDers are starting to wind UP!
+When other people are winding down and feeling sleepy, we ADHDers are starting to wind UP!
 Our circadian ryhtms are programmed differently, so instead of winding down at 10p, we’re firing up a bunch of thoughts, worries, ideas, etc. It’s OK, there’s hope.
 InVideo I, Way 1: Feed Your Brain, I lay out four simple sleep helpers, which are mixed in below with a few more good ones…

 1. No Media 1+ Hours Before Bed: UNPLUG!!!
 Get off of media earlier in the evening – at least 1-2 hours.
-Might be hard, but think of it this way: the add brain is like a lawn mower and has momentum making it difficult to just shut it off.
+Might be hard, but think of it this way: the ADHD brain is like a lawn mower and has momentum making it difficult to just shut it off.
 PLUS, research shows that the rays emitted from e-devices tricks our brain into thinking it’s daytime.

 2. Medication Conservation: While some claim that their stimulant meds actually help them get to sleep (perhaps by allowing them to focus their mind on falling asleep), we have to remember what meds might still be swimming around in our veins from the day time.
 For instance, I don’t use sustained-release meds for this reason.
 When I’m done working, I want to be done chirping.